Vanilla-OS/handbook/_posts/2023-01-24-install-openrgb.md

 ### Prerequisites

 - AppImage Support: If you have enabled AppImage in the "First Setup" when installing Vanilla OS, this step isn't necessary.
-Or else, run this command:-
+If you didn't enable it, run the following command:-

 ```bash
 sudo abroot exec apt install libfuse2